What hides behind pictures on the walls in different games: easter eggs, side stories, a door to another world? Let's see.

 In Amnesia: A Machine for Pigs, the walls of the mansion are decorated with unsettling art, too.
 Take a look:

 Paintings in Nier also slightly change when you pass by them:

 These grim paintings can be found in the Silent Hill series:

 What's interesting, one of the Silent Hill 3 paintings called "Flame Purifies All" has a special role.
 It must be interpreted literally and burned in order to follow the plot of the game.
 That's already a gameplay element – and we'll talk about it later.

 Pay closer attention to the walls and sometimes you will find out more about the game world or its characters.
-If every game offered you a 50-pages booklet that described the history of its universe, that would be probably quite boring, at least for some players.
+If every game offered you a 50-pages booklet that described the history of its universe, that could be boring.
 Why spending time and effort on writing a story guide if your audience is not going to read it?
 After all, the games are meant to be played, not read about.
-It'd be a much better idea to inject the history part by part - through tape records, notes, letters, side quests, and, of course, pictures.
-Surely, such elements are usually unnecessary in terms of gameplay - the ending will not change if you haven't found a letter or two, - but they make the overall gaming experience immersive and full.
+It'd be a much better idea to inject the history part by part, through tape records, notes, letters, side quests, and, of course, pictures.
+Surely, such elements are usually unnecessary in terms of gameplay, and the ending will not change if you haven't found a letter or two.
+But they make the overall gaming experience immersive and full.

-Portal 2 is a great example of that: the drawings on the wall left by Doug Rattmann gradually tell the player about his life and the events that happened at Aperture Science.
+Portal 2 is a great example of that: the drawings on the wall left by Doug Rattmann gradually tell the player about their life and events that happened at Aperture Science.
 Pure storytelling in action.

-The graffiti below depicts the development of GLaDOS, GLaDOS killing the staff, and Chell destructing GLaDOS:
+The graffiti below depict the development of GLaDOS, GLaDOS killing the staff, and Chell destroying GLaDOS: